 Item 10.
-Directors, Executive Officers and Corporate Governance.
+Directors, Executive Officers and Corporate Governance

 We have adopted a code of conduct applicable to our principal executive, financial and accounting officers and all persons performing similar functions.
 A copy of our code of conduct is available on our principal corporate website at www.treace.com in the Investors section under "Corporate Governance".
 We intend to post any required disclosures regarding an amendment to, or waiver from, a provision of our code of conduct on the same website.
+The information found on our website is not part of this Annual Report or any other report we file with, or furnish to, the SEC.

-The information required by this item is incorporated by reference from our definitive Proxy Statement to be filed with the SEC in connection with our 2023 Annual Meeting of Stockholders within 120 days after the end of the fiscal year ended December 31, 2022.
+The other information required by this item is incorporated by reference from our definitive Proxy Statement to be filed with the SEC in connection with our 2024 Annual Meeting of Stockholders within 120 days after the end of the fiscal year ended December 31, 2023.

 Item 11.
-Executive Compensation.
+Executive Compensation

-The information required by this item is incorporated by reference from our definitive Proxy Statement to be filed with the SEC in connection with our 2023 Annual Meeting of Stockholders within 120 days after the end of the fiscal year ended December 31, 2022.
+The information required by this item is incorporated by reference from our definitive Proxy Statement to be filed with the SEC in connection with our 2024 Annual Meeting of Stockholders within 120 days after the end of the fiscal year ended December 31, 2023.

 Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters.
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters

-The information required by this item is incorporated by reference from our definitive Proxy Statement to be filed with the SEC in connection with our 2023 Annual Meeting of Stockholders within 120 days after the end of the fiscal year ended December 31, 2022.
+The information required by this item is incorporated by reference from our definitive Proxy Statement to be filed with the SEC in connection with our 2024 Annual Meeting of Stockholders within 120 days after the end of the fiscal year ended December 31, 2023.

 Item 13.
-Certain Relationships and Related Transactions, and Director Independence.
+Certain Relationships and Related Transactions, and Director Independence

-The information required by this item is incorporated by reference from our definitive Proxy Statement to be filed with the SEC in connection with our 2023 Annual Meeting of Stockholders within 120 days after the end of the fiscal year ended December 31, 2022.
+The information required by this item is incorporated by reference from our definitive Proxy Statement to be filed with the SEC in connection with our 2024 Annual Meeting of Stockholders within 120 days after the end of the fiscal year ended December 31, 2023.

 Item 14.
-Principal Accounting Fees and Services.
+Principal Accounting Fees and Services